Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Charged Higgs Boson

 For a light charged Higgs boson, it mostly decays into $\tau\nu$ and/or $c\bar s$ before the $H^+ \to t^*\bar b$ decay channel opens and starts to dominate.
 Exceptions occur in the type-I and type-III 2HDMs when $t_\beta$ is large, see the lowest panels of Fig.~\ref{fig:chbr13}.
 Specifically, for $t_\beta=30$ in the type-I model, the charged Higgs boson dominantly decays into $H W^{+*}$ in the narrow region of $M_{H^\pm}$ between 150 GeV and 180 GeV.

-We confirm that the behaviour of the branching ratio of each decay mode versus $M_{H^\pm}$ does not depend on the 2HDM type when $t_\beta=1$ as it should be: see the $\tan\beta=1$ panels in Figs.~\ref{fig:chbr13} and \ref{fig:chbr24}.
+We confirm that the behavior of the branching ratio of each decay mode versus $M_{H^\pm}$ does not depend on the 2HDM type when $t_\beta=1$ as it should be: see the $\tan\beta=1$ panels in Figs.~\ref{fig:chbr13} and \ref{fig:chbr24}.

 Before closing this section, we address the case in which there exists another neutral Higgs boson $H^\prime$ with its mass smaller than $M_{H^\pm}$ and the decay $H^+\to H^\prime W^{+}$ is kinematically allowed.
+Here $H^\prime$ stands for a mixture of CP-even and CP-odd states in general which, in the CP-conserving case, could be either of them.
 In the 2HDM framework, identifying the lightest neutral Higgs boson as the SM-like $H$ with $M_H=125.5$ GeV and $|g_{_{H H^+ W^-}}|^2=1-g_{_{HVV}}^2 = 0.1$ as already considered, the charged Higgs coupling to the heavier neutral Higgs boson $H^\prime$ and a charged vector boson $W$ takes almost the maximum value of $1$ due to the sum rules given in Eq.~(\ref{eq:2hdmsumrule}).
 Furthermore, the decay width grows by the cubic powers of the charged Higgs-boson mass.
 These combined properties result in a large width for the decay mode $H^\pm\to H^\prime W^\pm$ when ${H^\pm}$ is heavy enough.
 When $M_{H^\pm}\gsim 950$ GeV, we observe that the decay width $\Gamma^{\rm LO}(H^+\to H^\prime W^+)$ is larger than 200 GeV for a $H^\prime$ boson with $M_{H^\prime}=300$ GeV, see the blue dashed line in Fig.~\ref{fig:CH2HeavyHW}.
 Even for $H^\prime$ as heavy as 700 GeV, we note that the decay width could be comparable to $\Gamma^{\rm LO}(H^+\to HW^+)$ when $M_{H^\pm}\sim 1 $ TeV as denoted by the magenta dash-dotted line in the same figure.